When the photography bug bites, you go wandering. How far you go depends on the length of your leash.

 Special wisdom tells us that grandness can be found in small things, but who among us can attain this level of awareness without effort?
 The memory of Eden fades as we claw our living out of the unforgiving soil.
 How long did it take for the children of Israel to forget the oppression of their Egyptian taskmasters and yearn for the fleshpots of their captivity?
 Humans are incredibly dense.
 It is the way of our people.

 I had learned the lesson of finding the profound in the prosaic back in Fred, but I am of the denser sort of my race.
-It had only been a decade or so since I had wielded a camera with a solid purpose, but it seems that I had to learn my lessons over and over until they were ground into my consciousness.
+It had been only a decade or so since I had wielded a camera with a solid purpose, but it seems that, like my nomadic brethren, I am destined to learn my lessons over and over until they are ground into my consciousness.

 So I turned my attention to the radius of my delimited world.
 The longing of a domesticated canine contemplating the length of his leash.
-The tension between three squares a day and the great unknown that beckoned from the other side of the screen door.
+The tension between three squares a day and the great unknown, the primal wildness that beckons from the other side of the screen door.

 [Inside looking out dog]